mikepk/pybald/docs/configuration.rst

 Methods of Configuring
 ----------------------

 While there are several ways to configure a Pybald application, generally only one should be used at a time.
-Mixing config methods (keywords and file for example) is not currently supported.
+Mixing config methods (keyword arguments and file for example) is not currently supported.

 Keyword Argument
 ~~~~~~~~~~~~~~~~